ChrissChris/test-jest-reactTestingLibrary/README.md

-# Simple examples of using ,,Jest'' and ,,react-testing-library'' with simple code. ✨
+# Simple examples of using ,,Jest'' and ,,react-testing-library'' with our code. ✨